Raatid-Dilly/Kafka-Spark-Streaming-Tweets/README.md

 # Kafka-Spark-Streaming-Tweets

- Record count of the number of times MLB Team are mentioned in tweets using Apache Kafka and Spark Streaming.
-Spark streaming is used to write the data to a MongoDB database
+Streaming tweets from Twitter API using Python Tweepy module and Kafka.
+Tweets are then processed through Spark Streaming with NLP to find the the emotion of the tweet.
+The dataframe with tweet, emotion, and emotion scores are then saved to a MongoDB database.